Jetbo/valheim-server/README.md

 SERVER_WORLD_NAME     # Sets the world name (string) HEALTH_CHECK_PORT     # Sets the health check port (int) ENABLE_CLEAN_SHUTDOWN # Enables the clean shutdown script.
 This script runs the vhserver stop command on SIGTERM trap.
-(0, 1)
+(0, 1) UPDATE_ON_RUN         # Updates LinuxGSM and the Valheim server on run (0, 1)
 ```

 If you want to make sure the world saves before the container exists, enable `ENABLE_CLEAN_SHUTDOWN` in the ENV.
 Valheim saves to the world files when players leave and in time intervals.
 Killing the container suddenly could lead to corruption or world progress loss.

+If you want to the server to update itself, say on something like a nightly reboot, enable `UPDATE_ON_RUN` in the ENV.
+This will run both the LinuxGSM and Valheim server update commands before the server boots up.
+Keep in mind the server will start faster with this disabled.
+If disabled, remember to update the server manually or re-build the container to install new versions.

 ## Useful file locations